WoodScene/WoodScene.github.io/_pages/about.md

 Prior to that, I obtained my Master degree from [Peking University (PKU)](https://www.pku.edu.cn/) under the supervision of [Prof. Yasha Wang](https://faculty.pku.edu.cn/wangyasha/zh_CN/more/10532/jsjjgd/index.htm) and Bachelor degree from [Harbin Institute of Technology, Weihai (HIT)](https://www.hitwh.edu.cn/).

 # Research Interests
-I have broad interests in Natural Language Processing (NLP), especially in its integration with Large Language Models.
-My primary research focuses on dialog systems, including tasks such as dialogue state tracking (DST) and user satisfaction estimation (USE).
+I have broad interests in Natural Language Processing (NLP), including dialogue state tracking, user satisfaction estimation, and out-of-distribution detection.
+Currently, my focus is on **Large Language Models** and **task skill localization**.
+This involves detecting or localizing the importance distribution of parameters within Pre-trained Language Models, with the aim of achieving more efficient and effective multi-task learning or continual learning in the field of NLP.

-Previously, during my master's studies, I did some research on spatial-temporal data imputation using Generative Adversarial Networks (GAN).
+Previously, during my master's studies, I did some research on spatial-temporal data imputation using Generative Adversarial Networks.

 # News
 * 2024.02 Severed as a reviewer at ACL 2024 and KDD 2024.